|

 - configure your browser (Assistance: Step 3 and Assistance: Step 4).

-See also Display Problems? on the Unicode site, and Help: Multilingual support (Indic) on Wikipedia.
+See also Display Problems? on the Unicode site and Help: Multilingual support on Wikipedia.

 - Encoding: a system of assigning numbers to characters (i.e. letters, punctuation, and mathematical notations) so a computer knows which character to display.
 Hundreds of different systems (encodings) have been developed and used.
 Unicode is one of them.
 Here are examples of how encodings are specified in the head of an html page: